Stock: History

 During the Roman Republic, the state contracted (leased) out many of its services to private companies.
 These government contractors were called publicani, or societas publicanorum as individual companies.
 These companies were similar to modern corporations, or joint-stock companies more specifically, in a couple of aspects.
 They issued shares called partes (for large cooperatives) and particulae which were small shares that acted like today's over-the-counter shares.
 Polybius mentions that "almost every citizen" participated in the government leases.
 There is also evidence that the price of stocks fluctuated.
 The Roman orator Cicero speaks of partes illo tempore carissimae, which means "shares that had a very high price at that time".
 This implies a fluctuation of price and stock market behavior in Rome.

 Around 1250 in France at Toulouse, 100 shares of the Société des Moulins du Bazacle, or Bazacle Milling Company were traded at a value that depended on the profitability of the mills the society owned.

-As early as 1288, the Swedish mining and forestry products company Stora has documented a stock transfer, in which the Bishop of Västerås acquired a 12.5% interest in the mine (or more specifically, the mountain in which the copper resource was available, the Great Copper Mountain) in exchange for an estate.
+In 1288, the Bishop of Västerås acquired a 12.5% interest in Great Copper Mountain (Stora Kopparberget in Swedish) which contained the Falun Mine.
+The Swedish mining and forestry products company Stora has documented a stock transfer, in 1288 in exchange for an estate.

 The earliest recognized joint-stock company in modern times was the English (later British) East India Company.
 It was granted an English Royal Charter by Elizabeth I on 31 December 1600, with the intention of favouring trade privileges in India.
 The Royal Charter effectively gave the newly created Honourable East India Company (HEIC) a 15-year monopoly on all trade in the East Indies.

 Soon afterwards, in 1602, the Dutch East India Company issued the first shares that were made tradeable on the Amsterdam Stock Exchange.
 Between 1602 and 1796 it traded 2.5 million tons of cargo with Asia on 4,785 ships and sent a million Europeans to work in Asia.